The Engagement Session Style Guide

 What Every Bride Needs to Know

-The engagement session is one of my favorite parts of our time together because it gives you both a chance to be in front of my cameras before you get married, which is going to make your wedding day experience feel so smooth, seamless and comfortable.
+The engagement session is one of my favorite parts of our time together because it gives you both a chance to be in front of my cameras before you get married, if you have me booked for it, which is going to make your wedding day experience feel so smooth, seamless and comfortable.
 Not only that, but we get to create something so special together.
 You’re going to be married for over fifty years, but you only get to be engaged for this short period of time.
-I’m so excited to capture the only time in your life when you get to be each other’s fiancés.
+I’m so excited to capture the only time in your life when you get to be each other’s fiancés!
 I created this guide for you, and packed it with all my best secrets for getting the best out of your engagement experience, so let’s dive right in!

 Choosing Time & Date

-I’m a natural light specialist because I believe that natural light, from the sun and its reflections, creates photographs that feel fresh, timeless and true to you as a couple.
-I begin all engagement sessions two hours before the scheduled sunset during “the golden hour,” when the light is the dreamiest.
-Use a sunset calculator online to determine the scheduled sunset for the date and location you’d like to do your session.
-Then, just subtract two hours to figure out your start time.
+I’m a natural light specialist because I believe that natural light, from the sun and its reflections, creates photographs that feel fresh, bright, timeless, and true to you as a couple.
+I begin all engagement sessions one to two hours before the scheduled sunset during “the golden hour,” when the light is the dreamiest.
 Remember, the sun sets much earlier during the colder months of the year and much later during the warmer months, so make sure to factor that in when choosing your engagement session date, especially if you’re taking off work or have evening plans afterward.
 To get the most out of your session, please plan a buffer when getting ready so you can arrive a few minutes early to your session and be ready to start on time.
 I’m only able to shoot when natural light is still in the sky, so I’ll want to take advantage of every minute I have together before the sun goes down.
 If you’re wearing two outfits, save your favorite one for the second half, and if you’re wearing one, arrive in that.

-QUICK TIP: my weekends fill up fast and far in advance.
+QUICK TIP: my weekends fill up fast and far in advance during warmer months.
 You can get a Fast Pass to the front of the line by scheduling mid-week.

 Selecting the Right Location